 Some words of caution

 When we look either back at the distant past or forward into the future, we do well to understand that in times outside the margins of recorded history we are always speculating about dates and times, hopefully using the best tools for understanding at our disposal and guided by the Spirit and Word of God.
-According to Steven Davis,
+According to Stephen Davis,

 “An evangelical is someone who believes, among other truths, that the Bible is the infallible Word of God and that Jesus Christ is the definitive answer of God for human redemption.
 How then do we respond as evangelicals to what appears prima facie as departures from long-held traditional views of creation?
 Evangelicals do not agree on how to understand the creation account in Genesis chapter 1.
 This may come as a surprise to many evangelicals who might be unaware of the diversity of interpretation to say nothing of their lack of comfort with any view that diverges from their own beliefs.
 Further, even raising the issue might seem untenable to many evangelical Christians since divergent views are often associated with either liberal views of Scripture, which deny inerrancy, or with atheistic, Darwinian evolution.”

-Steven addresses these concerns in a seminary paper that you may appreciate.
+Davis addresses these concerns in a seminary paper that you may appreciate.
 Grace Beecroft goes further into the topic of the various options we have when we evaluate our theology of origins in another thoughtful and well-researched paper, available here.
 Please keep an open mind as we do our best to cover the Biblical territory of our origins together.